chipsenkbeil/senkbeil.org/content/notes/008-virtual-monitors.md

 are two different ways to use this: treat multiple physical monitors as one giant virtual monitor or treat one physical monitor as multiple virtual monitors.

+> Note that this requires xrandr 1.5.0 or higher, which introduces setmonitor
+> as an option in the CLI.

 ## Why do I want to do this?